 “Sustainable” Palm Oil: Have We Found Ways To Do Palm Oil Better Yet?

-Since then, there’s been talk of change in this Goliath industry, but the palm oil story has always been messy.
+Since then, there’s been talk of change as pundits, academics, industry experts and stakeholders alike criticize the palm oil free movement, but the palm oil story has always been messy.

 With demand still on the rise, our rainforests are disappearing rapidly.
 So we’re going to get straight to the big question: have we found ways to do palm oil better yet?